 Diversity & Inclusion

 Lincoln’s Inn is committed to promoting equality, diversity and inclusion, both within the barristers’ profession and as an employer.
-We are currently conducting a review of our Equality and Diversity Policy and have published our new Equality, Diversity, and Inclusion Statement.
+We have recently carried out a review of our Equality and Diversity Policy and have published our new Equality, Diversity, and Inclusion Statement.
 We are working on our EDI action plan and this will be published by the end of this year.